 Small point of clarification, Zero Day vulnerabilities are those that are released and have no patch.
 Your vulnerability was patched, hence not being a Zero Day anymore.

 Yes, in case you’re wondering, this is but the tip of the iceberg for us.

-We will be proactively researching security issues across the wide spectrum that is Website Security.
+We will be proactively researching security issues across the wide spectrum that is website security.
 From CMS applications like WordPress, Joomla, osCommerce, vBulletin, etc… to web servers like Apache, NGINX, Windows IIS, and more.
-As stated before, it’s what makes us who we are and the responsibility we have to our clients as well as the wider audience of the web as a whole.
+As stated before, it’s what makes us who we are and supports the responsibility we have to our clients as well as the wider audience of the web as a whole.

-The time to be more proactive in our research and overall contribution to the web is now, not tomorrow or the day after.
+The time to be more proactive, in our research and overall contribution to the web, is now – not tomorrow or the day after.
 We stand fast in our convictions and will continue to push forward.
-Remember our responsibility is not the developers and designers, but the millions of website owners, their websites and their businesses.
+Remember, our responsibility is not to the developers and designers, but to the millions of website owners, their websites and their businesses.

 All the best,